-This is a bad idea.
-Your mortgage agreement probably does not allow this, and you might even find yourself in legal trouble, depending on how things go.
-What’s more, you’re still responsible for the loan — even though you’re no longer living in the house.
+However, there are some issues with this.
+Your mortgage agreement probably does not allow this, and you might find yourself in legal trouble if your lender finds out.
+What’s more, you’re still responsible for the loan, even though you’re no longer living in the house.

 What could go wrong?
 A few possibilities include: